 #3.
 Install a baby gate in front of stairs and close doors to rooms you don’t want your puppy to roam yet.

 While we were potty training Sassy, all the doors stayed closed to the bedrooms.
 We have laminate and tile flooring in our living room and kitchen so it wasn’t as big of a deal when she had an accident in there (except when she did it on the rug).
 It also gives you the chance to show your puppy what behavior is acceptable and what is not in a limited space.
 Sassy learned what she could and couldn’t do much faster and we were always able to keep an eye on her.

 #4.
-Make sure shoes go in the closets!
+Make sure shoes and coats go in the closets!

 Puppies are notorious shoe chewers and Sassy was no exception.
 She LOVED to chew on shoestrings.
 We made a rule that all shoes go in the closets after she chewed off one of my stepson’s laces.
 Learn from our mistake and put all the shoes in the closet!

 #5.
 Put up all jackets, blankets, and pillows and keep them out of your puppy’s crate.

 Sassy had access to a blanket on the floor once and she chewed that up.
 She was able to chew the sleeve on my coat with it hanging on one of the kitchen chairs, and she ALWAYS chewed up the crate pillows we bought her because she was bored in her crate.
 I hated that she had to lay on the bare plastic crate floor, but honestly, it was for her own good.
 Visits to the vet for ingestion of stuffings can be expensive (to the tune of $300+.
 I know, because it happened to us.), so just keep those items out of your pup’s way.